-Both Kansas City, Kansas, and Kansas City, Missouri, were active in helping plan the initial Google Fiber rollout that gave the region an important lead in broadband access.
+Exceptions: Both Kansas City, Kansas, and Kansas City, Missouri, were active in helping plan the initial Google Fiber rollout that gave the region an important lead in broadband access.
 That planning effort led to the inclusion of many government buildings, schools and libraries on the fiber routes that were provided.
 Those jurisdictions have also been active in supporting community organizations that are working to span the digital divide.
 Kansas City, Missouri, has completed its own Digital Equity Strategic Plan - the only jurisdiction in the region identified to have adopted a specific document of this type.
+Recently, Kansas City designated a Digital Equity Coordinator to update the strategic plan and work with the community.